Internal Rate of Return: Capital Budgeting Decision Method

-In the language of finance, internal rate of return is the discount rate (or the firm's cost of capital, that forces the present value of the cash inflows of the project to equal the initial investment which is equivalent to forcing the net present value of the project to equal $0.
-Pretty confusing.
-I can also say that internal rate of return is an estimate of the rate of return on the project.
+In the language of finance, the internal rate of return is the discount rate or the firm's cost of capital, that forces the present value of the cash inflows of the project to equal the initial investment.
+This is like a break-even analysis, and it's equivalent to forcing the net present value of the project to equal $0.
+Put differently, the internal rate of return is an estimate of the rate of return on the project.

-Internal rate of return is a more difficult metric to calculate than net present value.
-With an Excel spreadsheet, it is a simple function.
+The internal rate of return is a more difficult metric to calculate than net present value.
+With an Excel spreadsheet, it is a simple function to iterate the information and find the rate of return that sets the project value to $0.
 In the past, financial managers had to calculate it using trial and error which was a long and complex calculation.

 If the IRR of a project is greater than or equal to the project's cost of capital, accept the project.
 However, if the IRR is less than the project's cost of capital, reject the project.
 The rationale is that you never want to take on a project for your company that returns less money than you pay to borrow money (cost of capital).

 Just like for net present value, you have to consider whether you are looking at an independent or mutually exclusive project.
 For independent projects, if the IRR is greater than the cost of capital, then you accept as many projects as your budget allows.
 For mutually exclusive projects, if the IRR is greater than the cost of capital, you accept the project.
 If it is less than the cost of capital, then you reject the project.

 The more commonly-used NPV is found using a discounted cash flow model, and the net present value calculation discounts each cash flow separately, which makes it a more refined analysis than an IRR calculation.
 If rates of return vary over the life of the project, an NPV analysis can accommodate these changes.
 The NPV model also works better when the discount rate isn't known, and as long as a project's NPV is greater than zero, the project is considered financially viable.